-- 7.8 Tables 1-3 above provide some information about MCSD nominations and attendance after the Almeria decision (IG.17/5) revising its composition.
-In 2008 the Almeria decision widened the MCSD composition, and the call for widening the MCSD composition was reiterated at the 17th COP in 2011 (IG.20/13) and the 18th COP in 2013 (IG.21/12).
-In addition the fourth operational paragraph of the COP18 decision (see Annex 1) highlighted the need to involve other UN actors besides UNEP, as well as parliamentarians.
-In this regard, and based on the analysis provided in Tables 1-3 above, the approach towards addressing MCSD composition may need to be four pronged: - Filling the not-as-yet appointed positions as per the Almeria composition, possibly from current observers since they have demonstrated interest in the MCSD through their attendance; - II.
+- 7.8 In 2008 the Almeria decision widened the MCSD composition, and the call for widening the MCSD composition was reiterated at the COP 17 in 2012 (IG.20/13) and the COP 18 in 2013 (IG.21/12).
+In addition the fourth operational paragraph of the COP 18 decision (Annex 1) highlighted the need to involve other United Nations actors besides UNEP, as well as parliamentarians.
+In this regard, and based on the analysis above, the approach towards addressing MCSD composition may need to be four-pronged: - I. Filling the not-as-yet appointed positions as per the Almeria composition, possibly from current observers since they have demonstrated interest in the MCSD through their attendance; - II.
 Ensuring the right nominee attends from the member organisations.
-This could be achieved through a 'renewable' nomination, for example for a specific period such as 2 biennia/4 years, which would chime with the high level discussions at the COP on SD. - III.
-Ensuring that the nominated person attends through greater outreach by the Secretariat and, where necessary, the Steering Committee and the MAP Bureau. to identify and address the reason for the non-attendance.
-Non-contracting party organisations that have not sent a representative for three meetings of the MCSD should be considered for replacement (see Table 3). - IV.
-Adding two new categories of relevant UN bodies and parliamentarians.
+This could be achieved through a 'renewable' nomination, for example for a specific period such as 2 biennia/4 years, which would chime with the high level discussions at the COP on sustainable development; - III.
+Ensuring that the nominated person attends through greater outreach by the Secretariat and, where necessary, the Steering Committee and the MAP Bureau to identify and address the reason for the non-attendance.
+Non-contracting party organisations that have not sent a representative for two successive meetings of the MCSD should be considered for replacement;